jprochazk/hebi4/site/docs/unsafe.md

 but any of the other ones I've managed to come up with always come with _some_ downside, like a practically unreachable panic path which just sits there, staring menacingly.

-Another thing is that the _instruction pointer_ is literally just a pointer.
+Another thing is that the _instruction pointer_ is just a pointer.
 We don't carry around its length, and we don't perform a bounds check when reading from it.
 This means we assume that the compiler
 will: